The fifth instalment of the What Went Wrong series takes a look at the short tenure of the Super Aguri F1 Team.

-It was also alleged that the Magma Group pulled out of the takeover deal, due to Nick Fry’s unwillingness to accept their three-year debt plan.
+It was also alleged that the Magma Group pulled out of the takeover deal, due to Fry not accepting their three-year debt plan.

-As Super Aguri were in deep trouble, with estimated debts of $100 Million.
+Super Aguri were in deep trouble, with estimated debts of $100 Million (£51M).
 Wary of this, Fry instead wanted them to pay at once or he’d pull the plug to minimise Honda’s losses.

 The spirit of the team lived on, as it was revealed that some of the Super Aguri engineers joined Honda.
 In 2009, the majority of them were retained by Brawn GP for 2009.

 According to Will Buxton, they helped produce the double-diffuser used on the championship-winning BGP001 chassis.